LoneBrownie/AddonManager/README.md

-# WoW Addon Manager
+# Brownie's Addon Manager

 A modern Windows desktop application built with Electron and React for managing World of Warcraft addons from GitHub and GitLab repositories.
-Features a sleek tab-based interface with curated addon recommendations and persistent data storage.
+Features a sleek interface with curated addon recommendations, persistent data storage, and a beautiful purple-themed design.

 ## ✨ Features